 Gray vs Grey

-The word ‘gray’ has the meaning of ‘a color that is between white and black’.
-In fact it lies somewhere between the extremes of white and black.
+The word gray, as mentioned before, has the meaning of ‘a color that is between white and black’.
+In fact, it lies somewhere between the extremes of white and black.
 You can use gray or grey to refer to any object or an animal of the color gray.